 Important opportunities for the sector here include a move up the value chain towards drug discovery and development, including digital therapeutics and leveraging Ireland’s significant research capabilities in biotechnologies, microbiome science, advanced materials, drug delivery, data analytics and modelling.

 Biopharma manufacturing can be divided into Small Molecule (synthetics) and Biologics (large molecule).
-Whilst traditional Small Molecule manufacturing has continued to grow significantly in recent years and there has been a rapid increase in the growth of biologic therapies, with employment in this subsector having increased by 98% since 2016.
+Whilst traditional Small Molecule manufacturing has continued to grow significantly in recent years and there has been a rapid increase in the growth of biologic therapies, with employment in this subsector having increased by 98% in the last 10 years.

 Furthermore, Advanced Therapeutic Medicinal Products (ATMPs) or Cell and Gene Therapies (CGTs) are emerging as an important area of future growth.